 All you need to do now is print the Vegan Thanksgiving Dinner Menu and shopping list.
-You can find a print button just below this on the right, or at the very top of this page, just under the title.
+You can find a print button just below this on the right below the little picture in the recipe card.
 Make sure you have everything on the list then either print the recipes out ready, or have them bookmarked for easy reference when you need them.
-All of my recipes have a ‘PRINT RECIPE’ button at the very top of the page under the title to save you having to scroll down the page.

 Here are all of the recipes again in one place so you can print them easily:

 If you did, be a ☆ and let me know what you think by rating it and commenting below.
 Tag me on Instagram too with your pics.
 I am @avirtualvegan and my hashtag is #avirtualvegan